openedx/open-edx-proposals/oeps/oep-0037-bp-test-data.rst

 Abstract
 ========

-Proposes best practices in creating and maintaining sample data for use in Open edX test cases and development environments.
+Proposes best practices in creating and maintaining sample dev data for use in Open edX test cases and development environments.

 Motivation
 ==========

-When testing or developing an Open edX service, it is usually necessary to have some data already loaded and configured: users, courses, grades, etc.  This is true for unit tests, browser automation tests, load tests, development work in devstack, and more.
+When testing or developing an Open edX service, it is usually necessary to have some dev data already loaded and configured: users, courses, grades, etc.  This is true for unit tests, browser automation tests, load tests, development work in devstack, and more.
 There are many different ways of creating and loading such data, and in the absence of concrete guidance on best practices, many of them have been (inconsistently) used in Open edX.
-This makes it difficult to decide how to prepare such data, to learn how to load it when needed, and also to keep it working correctly as the code changes over time.
+This makes it difficult to decide how to prepare such dev data, to learn how to load it when needed, and also to keep it working correctly as the code changes over time.

 This OEP attempts to provide the guidance needed to manage this data logically and consistently in order to streamline development, refactoring, and automated testing.